Cronos 2025 Whitepaper

 In the Cronos consensus, the staking token is not the Cronos (CRO) token.
 Instead, it is a dedicated staking token that is used for governance purposes.
 This token is not listed and has no market value.
 Separately, the Cronos (CRO) token is used by end-users to pay network transaction fees which are collected by validator nodes.

-Tendermint is a software used to consistently and securely replicate an application on many machines.
-There are two important components to Tendermint, the consensus engine, Tendermint Core, and the application interface, the Application BlockChain Interface (ABCI).
+CometBFT (previously Tendermint) is a software used to consistently and securely replicate an application on many machines.
+There are two important components to CometBFT, the consensus engine, CometBFT Core, and the application interface, the Application BlockChain Interface (ABCI).

-The application interface, ABCI makes it possible for developers to use Tendermint for applications in different programming languages and select the development environment suited for them.
+The application interface, ABCI, makes it possible for developers to use CometBFT for applications in different programming languages and select the development environment suited for them.

-On a high level, these are the main reasons why Tendermint is a good fit as consensus engine for Cronos:
+On a high level, these are the main reasons why CometBFT is a good fit as consensus engine for Cronos:

-Track record of adoption: Tendermint has been in continuous development since 2014, and has been adopted by several high-profile projects;
+• Track record of adoption: CometBFT has been in continuous development since 2014, and has been adopted by several high-profile projects;

 Cosmos SDK